spinnaker/spinnaker.github.io/setup/security/authorization/ldap/index.md

 Fiat will use the "bound" account to do the following:
 - Make a query using a base of `group-search-base`. **THIS IS A REQUIRED FIELD.** If not set, no roles get queried.
 - That query uses `group-search-filter` to find the results.
-- This uses a parameter of the users full DN as a filter.
-This means the ONLY groups shown are those the user is a
+- This uses a parameter of the user's full DN as a filter.
+This means the ONLY groups shown are those which the user is a member.
 - For the groups retrieved, get the role names.
 This uses the `group-role-attributes` attribute (defaults to `cn`).

 ## How to determine the "Full DN"